Trinyxt/Lucid-external/README.md

 ## Announcement

-Hello this is the 2nd and maybe last update, i have added:
+What Happened To Nullbit?
+We Rebranded to Lucid!

+## Features

 **Movement**
 Jump Power changer, Gravity changer,No-clip

 **Gui**
 ImGui gui with a watermark

 **ESP**
 Name ESP, Box ESP, Tracers, Skeleton (credits to kitodoescode) and checks

 **Aimbot**
 Mouse bot, FOV, Smoothness and some checks (wall check isn't implemented)

 **General**
 Added custom driver to make it undetected! (credits to cazz for the tut)

 ## About

-I decided to post this bcuz i was kinda ashamed for using ai to code a smal part of it and tutorials and i want to start fresh.
-So i will be remaking this and may or may not post it!
+I decided to post this bcuz i was kinda ashamed for using ai to code a small part of it and tutorials and i want to start fresh.
+So i will be remaking this and may or may not post source!
-Im still learning but i dont want to make this while skidding, which was my main goal, not to skid.

 ---